percona/pbm-docs/docs/install/initial-setup.md

 export PBM_MONGODB_URI="mongodb://pbmuser:secretpwd@localhost:27017/?authSource=admin&replSetName=xxxx"
 ```

-For more information what connection string to specify, refer to the [pbm connection string](../details/authentication.md#mongodb-connection-strings-a-reminder-or-primer) section.
+For more information about what connection string to specify, refer to the [pbm connection string](../details/authentication.md#mongodb-connection-strings-a-reminder-or-primer) section.

 ### External authentication support in Percona Backup for MongoDB